This post contains affiliate links. For more information, please read our disclosure policy.

 After the defeat and death of Llywelyn, the Welsh threat ended substantially, and the castle was used as an administrative hub of de Clare’s estates.
 It was also the house of Edward II for some time.
 Since Caerphilly was not suitable for a family, it decayed eventually, and the nearby country house built with its stone.
 The coal money of the Victorian Bute family restored and rescued this castle.

-An informative exhibition of Castle of Wales situated on one of the towers.
+An informative exhibition of the Castle of Wales situated on one of the towers.
 It also has the replica of siege engines on the grounds.
 You can also take an AV tour here.

 Perched on a high cliff above the world-renowned terrace gardens, Powis Castle initially built as a medieval fortress in circa 1200, belonged to the Welsh Princes of Powys, who held over their kingdom, even with having threats of their powerful neighbors in England and Gwynedd.